 It is time to turn the page.

-Today, I started work with an organization helping children who have been neglected, abandoned, physically/sexually abused, living in the streets, or subjected to child labor, trafficking and other forms of exploitation.
+Today, I started work with an organization helping children who have been abused, orphaned, or exploited.
 I am tasked to help manage the psychological care for these kids, who currently number to a little over a hundred.

 Naturally, I am terrified.